- What We Do

 It also shows you the content that they spend the most time with.
 Hotjar also allows you to pose questions to users and get direct answers about how they’re interacting with your site.

-Hotjar gives you insights into how your site can be optimized in the future.
+Pros: Hotjar gives you insights into how your site can be optimized in the future.

 If you’re doing paid advertising, a good option is Programmatic advertising.
 It’s the use of software to automate your media purchase, so your ads get displayed automatically, based on data.